Table of Contents

 Another common cause of knee injuries is workplace accidents.
 These accidents can occur in any type of workplace, but they are most common in construction sites, factories, and warehouses.

 Workplace accidents can involve a variety of different factors, such as falling from a height or being hit by a heavy object.
-In some cases, the knee injury may be the result of a repetitive motion, such as lifting heavy objects or standing for long periods of time.
+In some cases, the knee injury may be the result of a repetitive motion, such as lifting heavy objects or standing for long periods.

 Ever slipped in school before?
 If you did, you might recall how embarrassing it was— and how you began to suddenly feel pain around your knees.
 Falls are common and happen mostly to older people who have weaker bones.
 However, anyone can suffer a knee injury resulting from a fall accident.